As a woman in a patriarchy you’ve played a role. All your life, or at least from around age 3.

 Shaking the shackles of patriarchy’s social conditioning, as inflicted upon you by similarly conditioned women and men, takes transforming your beliefs.

-Without that, unless you’re extremely lucky or a true exception, all changes you make have a limited shelf-life.
-They last until the shit hits the fan or life serves you a boatload of lemons in quick succession.
+They last until the shit hits the fan and life serves you a boatload of lemons in quick succession.

 If you’d like some help with that, start with reading my thinking on Deliberately Difficult & Laughing and on 42 Sidenotes.